 High schoolers will want to make sure their resume is error-free and up to date.
 They’ll also want to have a valid passport, any teacher recommendations, and proper funds to apply and live in the new country.
 Students will want to keep any visa applications and fees in mind when applying.

 How to Find an Internship Abroad is a great resource for students to start planning their internship application.
 It may be easier for high schoolers with little to no prior experience to sign up with an internship provider program, which will customize a guaranteed internship for

 Depending on the program and location, students will either live with other peers in the same program in a dorm, do a homestay with a local family, or have to find housing independently.
 Living in a dorm will help students assimilate to a new city and make them feel more at home.
 By doing a homestay, students can learn about another family’s local traditions and culture, and even learn a new language.

 Packing clothes that can be layered is a great way to prepare for any type of weather for the destination.
-Loose fitting cotton clothes is good for warm weather, while long pants and shirts and an insulated jacket is good to pack for students in cooler places.
+Loose-fitting cotton clothes are good for warm weather, while long pants and shirts and an insulated jacket are good to pack for students in cooler places.

 A surprising aspect about interning abroad is that it often costs money if you're going through a formal program provider.
 While the idea of paying to intern may seem strange, there are some legitimate benefits to these programs:

 - Providers typically serve as a liaison between you and the potential organization where you’ll intern.
 Establishing relationships with organizations, companies, and businesses takes time.
 Providers take care of this for you, so you don’t have to find awesome internships on your own!
 They’ve cultivated these relationships and taken the time to get to know them and understand their needs.
 As a result, they can find an internship that meets your skillset and goals.